-One such company that fits the bill is the radar sensing company, WaveSense.
+One such company that fits the bill is the radar sensing company, WaveSense (now GPR).
 The company joined Greentown Labs in 2018 but has a history that goes back nearly 20 years.
 CTO Byron Stanley says the technology was originally designed during his time at MIT’s Lincoln Laboratory for the government but has made a turn toward the commercial space in the past several years.
 The technology works by using ultra-wideband radar reflections to create a subterranean map that determines a vehicle’s location with centimeter-level accuracy.

 Stanley likens the approach to generating a fingerprint of the subterranean surface.

 “We are using these radars to create a fingerprint of the road, rocks, soils, and everything beneath the road,” says Stanley.
 “With that vehicle, or another vehicle, we’re able to use that fingerprint to match its exact location in real time.”

 The WaveSense team uses MATLAB to extract and analyze the data generated from these radars and says this capability uniquely positions them to aid navigation in ways other technology can’t.
 Namely, because a road’s subterranean fingerprint is largely unchanging—unlike conditions above ground, which can experience deterioration or bad weather—it can help vehicles “see” the road even if human operators cannot.

 Pilots for the WaveSense sensor began in 2019, and Stanley says the company is currently interested in applying its technology to autonomous driving and parking, advanced driver-assistance systems, and larger transportation systems like railways and shuttle buses.
 By improving these other forms of transportation, WaveSense hopes to reduce the need for more wasteful, less efficient transportation practices.